domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 ### Iterable Iterators

 An *iterator* can also be *iterable* if it has an `@@iterator()` internal method.
-Most iterators in the ES6 draft spec are also iterable.
-In particular, all generators created via generator functions or generator expressions are iterable.
+Most iterators in the ES6 draft spec are also iterable, with the internal method just returning `this`.
+In particular, all generators created via generator functions or generator expressions have this behavior.
 So you can do:

 ```js
 const lazySequence = (for (x of a) for (y of b) x * y);